 Even though the UK does not host US bombs any more, the UK’s nuclear weapons system has been assigned to NATO since the 1960s.
 Ultimately, this means that the UK’s nuclear weapons could be used against a country attacking (or threatening to attack) one of the alliance member states since an attack on one NATO member state is seen as being an attack on all member states.
 NATO also rejects a policy of ‘no first use’ of nuclear weapons.

 The US has argued that transfer and control to the non-nuclear weapon states does not occur until wartime, when the treaty no longer applies; but the controversy continues.

 At the 2018 NATO summit, the alliance declared that NATO’s ‘deterrence posture’ relies on the US nuclear weapons deployed in Europe.

 Tactical nuclear weapons

 It is not simply the fact that these nuclear weapons are based in Europe that attracts criticism.
 There is widespread concern about the type of nuclear weapons as well.
-A B61 bomb is a tactical nuclear weapon, which is generally understood to be smaller and more usable than strategic nuclear weapons (such as the type the UK owns).
-In total, the US has about 200 of these while Russia has almost 2000.
+A B61 bomb is a tactical nuclear weapon, which is generally understood to be smaller and more ‘usable’ than strategic nuclear weapons (such as the type the UK owns).

 Tactical nuclear weapons are more vulnerable than strategic nuclear weapons to terrorist acquisition, because of their generally smaller size, greater numbers, wide distribution and less sophisticated locking and safeguard technology.